wp-plugins/6scan-protection/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-6Scan Security uses constantly updated attack signatures to protect your website against hackers destroying, stealing or manipulating your data.
+6Scan Security protects your website against hackers destroying, stealing or manipulating your data using constantly updated attack signatures.

 == Description ==